ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Appendix

-\textbf{Training Efficiency.} In our proposed progressive alignment framework, the additional computational overhead in the first stage is relatively small.
-However, in the second stage, the vision encoder needs to be unfrozen for training, and self-distillation is performed online, which increases the computational cost.
-In our experiments, the training speed is approximately 0.74× that of the baseline.
+\textbf{Training Efficiency.} ProCLIP is subject to the limitation of increased computational overhead.
 We consider the following directions to potentially reduce computational overhead: \begin{itemize} \item Adopting a PEFT-based approach to fine-tune the vision encoder in the second stage \item Fine-tuning only part of the vision encoder parameters in the second stage, such as the last few Transformer blocks \item Replacing online distillation with offline distillation, which would substantially reduce the additional computational cost introduced in the second stage \end{itemize}

-\textbf{Fine-grained Visual Alignment.} Our proposed ProCLIP is still based on contrastive learning over global semantics.
-However, aligning local vision patches with textual semantics can enhance the local perception capabilities of the vision encoder, benefiting tasks such as open-vocabulary segmentation and open-vocabulary detection.
-Further discussions on this topic can be found in works like SigLIP2~\citep{siglip2} and FG-CLIP~\citep{fgclip}.
+\textbf{Fine-grained Visual Alignment.} Future work explores the integration of a dedicated local alignment loss to explicitly strengthen the model’s fine-grained visual-textual alignment capabilities, thereby enhancing performance on tasks that require detailed spatial understanding.

 \textbf{More Model Architecture.} Our approach replaces the original CLIP text encoder with an LLM-based embedder to enhance multiple capabilities.
-From another perspective, can we similarly replace the vision encoder in the dual-tower architecture to address limitations in visual representation?
-For example, CLIP’s image encoder is known to lack locality—could this limitation be mitigated by substituting the image encoder?
-We plan to explore this direction further in future work.
+From another perspective, we consider whether the vision encoder in the dual-tower architecture can also be replaced to address limitations in visual representation.
+For instance, the CLIP image encoder is known to lack locality; substituting the image encoder may mitigate this limitation.
+We leave a thorough investigation of this direction for future work.